 Wellington’s king of pizza: Tommy Millions

-New York-inspired pizza by the slice, made Wellington-style and available from three inner-city locations
+New York-inspired pizza by the slice, made Wellington-style and available from two inner-city locations

 Tom and his friend ordered a whole pie and watched as it was made.
 As they sat on the beach to watch the sunset and eat the pizza, Tom was properly hooked.
 From there on, he couldn’t stop thinking about pizza, seeking out slices and talking to pizza makers as he continued his travels around the States.